StarbeamOne/blog.starbeam.one/content/article/2022/12/December-2022-Status-Update.md

 **[Season's greetings!](https://alpha.starbeam.one/market/products/0444ed0b-1bc6-4cdc-d451-08dad783d1c0)**

-Woohoo, the first week of the month, and that means a status update for starbeam.one! ✨🚀
+Woohoo, the first week of the month, and that means a status update for [starbeam.one](https://alpha.starbeam.one/)! ✨🚀

 ## 500 Sales!
 Nearly 150 Flares ($150) in Volume!

 We continue our completely organic non-advertising push here to build our market.
 As expected, this is a slow process but one that helps build confidence in the system [at a slow and steady pace](https://read.gov/aesop/025.html).

 As this is my first rodeo into the modern market I am OK with taking my time before bringing on new users through financial spending.
 The users we are drawing in now have been fantastic and true quality members.
 I am beyond humbled to have them a part of this endeavor.
 If I could somehow continue doing this without spending any money on marketing I would.
 Who knows, maybe something will work out and our luck will continue? 🤔🤞

+Nonetheless even with our current pace we have already achieved over 500 sales and have generated 150 Flares ($150) of all time volume for our artists!
+And we are only beginning here.
+If you'd like to keep up to date with the latest statistics [you can see them at any time on our public dashboard](https://alpha.starbeam.one/dashboard) (you don't even need to be signed in!).

 ## What's New?